celsworth/dribble/doc/filtering.md

 name="boo hoo"
 ```

 Valid fields and operators are listed below.
 Note the difference in behaviour between `~` and `=`.
-One considers the term to be a regex, the other uses it as a substring.
+One considers the term to be a regex, the other uses it as a substring; see Operators below.